 TRUTH: They are more prone to it, but anyone can get sleep apnea.

 Some people think of loud snoring and immediately think about older, overweight men.
 That demographic does have a higher risk for getting sleep apnea.
 That said, this condition can happen to almost anyone.
 Even young, thin women can have problems with obstructive sleep apnea.

-Call either of our Connecticut dental offices (203-372-1220 for Bridgeport/Trumbull and 203-378-9737 for Stratford) to schedule your next appointment for sleep apnea treatment.
+Call either of our Connecticut dental offices (203-372-1220 for Bridgeport/Trumbull and 203-378-9737 for Shelton) to schedule your next appointment for sleep apnea treatment.
 Don’t let this condition rob you of the sleep your body (and mind) need each day.